Cigarette Burns: Plot

 Deeply in debt to his dead fiancée's father, rare-films dealer Kirby Sweetman has less than a month to produce $200,000 to save his struggling theater.
 An old cinephile and film collector, Mr. Bellinger, hires him to find the sole print of a rare 30-year-old film titled La Fin Absolue du Monde (The Absolute End of the World).
 The film notoriously sparked a homicidal riot during its premiere at the 1971 Sitges Film Festival, after which it was destroyed.
 Bellinger leads Sweetman to a hidden room in his mansion, which contains an emaciated, unnaturally pale man (the Willowy Being) in chains; Bellinger introduces him as "one of the stars" of La Fin Absolue.
-The unhealed wounds on the man's shoulders appear to be the source of a pair of angelic wings which Sweetman has seen mounted on a wall.
-The chained man explains that his existence is bound to that of the film.
+The unhealed wounds on the man's shoulders appear to be the source of a pair of angelic wings, which Sweetman has seen mounted on a wall.
+The chained man explains that his existence is bound to the film's.
 Bellinger offers Sweetman $100,000 to find the film, which Sweetman negotiates up to $200,000.

 Sweetman's first lead is reclusive New York critic A.K.
 Meyers, who wrote a review of the film.
 Meyers, who has become obsessed with the film to the point of madness (he is still writing his review 30 years later), gives Sweetman an audiotape of an interview with the film's director, Hans Backovic.
 Sweetman listens to the tape and hallucinates his fiancée's suicide: a junkie, Annie had slit her wrists in their bathtub.

 The following day, in Paris, Sweetman meets with film archivist Henri Cotillard, who tells him that he was the projectionist at a secret screening of the film.
 He was spared death and insanity because he turned away as the film played.
 When he heard the audience screaming and smelled blood, he tried to stop the projector, but blacked out, waking later to find his left hand burned beyond use.
 He sends Sweetman to a contact, a filmmaker named Dalibor, who might know where the film is.
 Sweetman is seized, injected with an anesthetic, and blacks out, waking up tied to a chair.
 The woman who drove Sweetman there in her cab is also tied up and sitting across from him.
 The filmmaker explains to Sweetman (while decapitating the woman) that an angel was sacrificed in the film, and the evil of that horror affects all who view the film.
 Sweetman experiences another vision, and, when he comes to, he finds himself holding a machete.
 The filmmaker's throat is slashed.
 Before Dalibor dies, he directs Sweetman to Katja Backovic, the director's widow.